namish800/CapsuleNet/README.md

 ```
 git clone https://github.com/namish800/CapsuleNet.git
 ```
-2. Make sure you have all the dependencies installed *Numpy
+2. Make sure you have all the dependencies installed
-*Keras
-*Pandas
+-Numpy
+-Pandas
+-Keras